 Ben is a strong business development professional with a Master of Science (MSc) focused in Healthcare Leadership jointly from the University of Birmingham and the University of Manchester coupled with registration as a Chartered Manager (CMgr) and range of professional registrations and fellowships across management, leadership, education and engineering disciplines including Fellowships of the Royal Society of Arts, Royal Society of Medicine and the Royal Society of Public Health.
 In addition, he is a qualified Executive Coach and Mentor and supports other professionals in their roles across the country..

 Following gaining his degree, Marcus trained at Grimley & Son in Birmingham & qualified as a Chartered Surveyor in 1985.
 His experience working both in London & Birmingham has been property investment buying, selling & developing on behalf of clients.
 However, the bulk of his business activity since 1995 has been building up commercial investment & development companies.

 He now runs a number of Property Investment companies which own, directly, multi let industrial estates & shop investments spread over the Midlands, South East and South West.
 Marcus’ experience has been in all aspects of developing & investing in property both commercial & residential.

 Dr. Rashda Tabassum

-Dr. Tabassum is an Old Age Consultant Psychiatrist, currently working at Dudley and Walsall Mental Health Partnership Trust.
+Dr. Tabassum is an Old Age Consultant Psychiatrist, currently working at Black Country Health Care NHS Foundation Trust.
 She was inspired to become a doctor after witnessing how much of an advocate doctors can be for their patients.
 Dr. Tabassum has spent her entire career within the NHS and has been passionate about making a change in people’s lives from the very start.

 Dr. Tabassum has significant experiences working with people of all ages suffering from complex mental health issues.
 For last 15 years she has mainly worked with people above the age of 65 and has gained a deeper understanding of the problems faced by elderly population.